-1. Select [SETTINGS] \rightarrow [NIBP Mode] \rightarrow [Averaging] to start an averaging mode measurement cycle.
-2. To include the first measurement in the average, check the box beside "Include the first measurement in averaging calculation."
-If you do not wish to include the first measurement in the average, and the box is checked, touch the check box to uncheck it.

-3. Select the total number of measurements to be taken and averaged.
-Select between 2 and 5 measurements.

-4. Select the number of minutes before the first measurement begins.
+- 1. Select 【SETTINGS】 → 【NIBP Mode】 → 【Averaging】 to start an averaging mode measurement cycle. - 2.
+To include the first measurement in the average, check the box beside "Include the first measurement in averaging calculation."
+If you do not wish to include the first measurement in the average, and the box is checked, touch the check box to uncheck it. - 3.
+Select the total number of measurements to be taken and averaged.
+Select between 2 and 5 measurements. - 4.
+Select the number of minutes before the first measurement begins.
 Select between 0 minutes and 5 minutes.
-If you select 0, measurement will begin immediately once you begin the cycle by touching measurement will begin 1 minute after you touch
+If you select 0, measurement will begin immediately once you begin the cycle by touching measurement will begin 1 minute after you touch to begin the cycle

-.
-If you select 1.
+If you select 1

-5. Select the number of seconds between each discreet measurement.
-Select an interval between 15 seconds and 120 seconds.

-6. Select OK to apply your settings and then select
+- 5. Select the number of seconds between each discreet measurement.
+Select an interval between 15 seconds and 120 seconds. - 6.
+Select OK to apply your settings and then select